msaberp/leetcode/delete_nodes_and_return_forest_1110/README.md

 - collecting tree roots

 For deletion step, we need a bottom-up approach which each node, will report to its parent if it is deleted or not.
-In case of deletion the DFS traverse function will return `Nonde`, otherwise it returns the node.
+In case of deletion the DFS traverse function will return `None`, otherwise it returns the node.

 During the deletion process, we can keep track of newly generated tree roots.
 If a node is going to be deleted, we can add its children to a list.